 THE MONUMENTAL MOMENTS

-In college, one of these times I tested my comfort zone became an opportunity that changed the course of my life forever.
+In college, one of these times I tested my personal limits became an opportunity that changed the course of my life forever.

 In 2015, I won my first-ever pageant and later competed in Miss Texas America that year.
 This was one of those monumental moments.
 Not just because it was my first time putting myself out there, but because I became passionate about something for the first time.

 Through the pageant and speaking appearances, I developed a fiery passion for advocating and promoting vulnerability.
 I owe this passion to the battle of my past.
-I had scarring experiences with domestic violence and bullying, and felt like I wasn’t good enough or worthy of a greater life.
+My experiences with domestic violence and bullying led me to believe that I wasn’t good enough or worthy of a greater life for so many years.

 Sharing my personal testimony of abuse in front of hundreds of people for the first time was the most terrifying, yet most liberating experience of my entire life.
 It actually birthed my platform “Strength Over Silence”, giving silent victims a voice.
 I felt convicted in purpose.
 To inspire others that you can shine and thrive in brokenness.

 From then on, I learned that ground-breaking changes will happen the moment you decide to step out of your comfort zone.
 And that became the mantra of my life.

 Once I graduated with my business degree, I felt called to continue my mission of advocating and helping others.
 I haven’t written much since childhood, but I took a leap of faith and turned my platform into an empowerment blog.
 I’d use it to write about life challenges and seasons that shaped me into who I am today.
 To show others that no matter what they’re going through, they’re not alone in the battle.